amaurybsouza/devops-cheatsheet/ansible-cheatsheet.md

 Please feel free to ge the Ansible Hosts file [here](https://github.com/ansible/ansible/blob/devel/examples/hosts.yaml).

 ## Ad-hoc Basics
+In Ansible, an ad-hoc command is a one-time, on-demand command that you can run on one or more remote hosts without having to write a playbook.
+It allows you to perform quick, simple tasks such as checking the uptime of a host, installing a package, or copying a file, without the need for a full-blown playbook.

 ```
 ansible [all_servers] -m ping - Verifica se todos os servidores estão funcionando
 ansible [all_servers] -a hostname - Printa todos os hostnames dos servidores